UO-Biostats/UO_ABS/pages/syllabus.md

 ## Assignments and evaluation

+Course grades will be based entirely on assignments.
-Homeworks will be assigned on Thursdays, and (usually) due the following Thursday.
+Most assignments are weekly homeworks, assigned on Thursdays and due the following Thursday.
-Most homeworks will be in the form of short statistical reports, which you will write in [Rmarkdown](rmarkdown_tips.html).
-These will be readable, descriptive, and contain figures, but also contain the R code that actually does the analysis and makes the figures.
+These will be short, readable, descriptive statistical reports, which you will write in Rmarkdown (here are some [tips for doing this](rmarkdown_tips.html)), and so also contain the R code that produces the analyses and figures.
+Once or twice during the quarter instead of a report we will also assign *peer reviews*, where you review a classmate's assignment (here's [how to do this](peer_reviews.html)).
+There will also be a few other types of assignment: for instance, filling out a class survey (graded on participation only), and (in Winter quarter) a group data analysis project.
+The contribution of these to the final grade will be proportional to the points assigned, and thresholds for letter grades will be chosen to reflect a graduate-level course:
+A: good, demonstrates competance in all topics and mastery of many;
+B: acceptible, demonstrates competance in all topics;
+C: unsatisfactory.

 ## Inclusion and accessibility